Sōsaku-hanga: Early development and institutions

+1920s magazines and exhibitions

+In the 1920s sōsaku-hanga exhibitions were rare, and magazines played a fundamental role in giving artists visibility.
+The most important of these was Hanga, founded in 1924 by Hisayoshi Yamaguchi, owner of the print house Hanga no Ie in Kobe, which had already published Un'ichi Hiratsuka's series Tokyo Shinsai Ato Fukei.
+Two other print series were also very important: the publisher Jūtarō Nakajima published Nihon Fūkei Hanga and Shin Tokyo Hyakkei, two collections featuring the leading sōsaku-hanga artists of the prewar period, namely Maekawa, Fujimori, Onchi, Henmi, Hiratsuka, Kawakami, Sakuichi and Kanenori.

 Wartime

 The wartime years from 1939 to 1945 was a time of metamorphosis for the creative print movement.
 The First Thursday Society, which was crucial to the postwar revival of Japanese prints, was formed in 1939 through the groups of people who gathered once a month in the house of Kōshirō Onchi in Tokyo to discuss subjects of woodblock prints.
 First initial members included Gen Yamaguchi (1896–1976) and Sekino Jun'ichirō (1914–1988).
 American connoisseurs Ernst Hacker, William Hartnett and Oliver Statler also attended and helped revive Western interest in Japanese prints.
 The First Thursday Collection (Ichimoku-shū), a collection of prints by members to circulate among each other, was produced in 1944.
 The group provided comradeship and a venue for artistic exchange and nourishment during the difficult war years when resources were scarce and censorship severe.